Acciaio84/AuraQuick/README.md

   2. SET the lightning:spinner

   This abstract component use a lightning:spinner by default, managed during the Apex Call.
-You can use "AT_showSpinner" attribute (default = true) to turn on/off the visibility of the spinner.
+You can use "AQ_showSpinner" attribute (default = true) to turn on/off the visibility of the spinner.
 Generally in the "callBackFunction" you must set it to false to hide spinner when callback is finished.
-You can also use "AT_enableSpinner" attribute (default = true) to turn off this functionality and use a custom spinner.
+You can also use "AQ_enableSpinner" attribute (default = true) to turn off this functionality and use a custom spinner.

   3. USE "handleError" FUNCTION